 - Bring your mobile device to the area where your Ring device is installed.

-- Open a web browser on your mobile device and go to this speed test page.
+- Open a web browser on your mobile device and go to this speed test website.

-- Click on the Start button in the center of the gauge to start the test.
+- Click on the Start button in the centre of the gauge to start the test.

 - After the test is done, look at the small table under the gauge.
 The green number in the first column is the download speed.
 The blue number in the second column is the upload speed.